-10.6.7 Exponentiation of Scalars of Numeric Elements
+10.6.7 Element-wise Exponentiation

 Exponentiation $a \wedge b$ is defined as pow(double a, double b) in the ANSI C library if both a and b are Real scalars.
 A Real scalar value is returned.
 If a or b are Integer scalars, they are automatically promoted to Real.
 Consequences of exceptional situations, such as (a = 0.0 and $b \le 0.0$, a < 0 and b is not an integer) or overflow are undefined.